NapeStar/Robotteaching/additional-doc/steps/createNewMethodModel.md

 # Creation of a NewMethod model

-In the model folder create a new class with the name of the method e.g. NewMethod
+Create a new class/model e.g. NewMethod within the "model" folder

 ![Screenshot](../../screenshots/steps/new-method-model.png)